ImJuanan/cupyml/README.md

 # Cupy for Machine Learning: Overwriting classical machine learning algorithms using CuPy.
-<br>The repo uses [CuPy](https://docs.cupy.dev/en/stable/) only, so assure that you've installed the correct version of [CUDA](https://developer.nvidia.com/cuda-toolkit) requested before running the code.
+<br>The repo uses [CuPy](https://docs.cupy.dev/en/stable/) only, so ensure that you've installed the correct version of [CUDA](https://developer.nvidia.com/cuda-toolkit) requested before running the code.
 If you wanna be a contributor for this repo, please send pull requests to me.

 What have done for now are as follows.
 ## Linear models